data301-2021-summer2/project-group35-project/presentation/README.md

-This is for presentation and dashboard.
+File for presentation (Explainer video Link) and for Tableau dashboard file.